ruvaz/testcafe-qa-certification/README.md

 4. Navigate to the shopping cart.
 5. Add a single item to the shopping cart.
 6. Add multiple items to the shopping cart
-7. Continue with missing mail information
+7. Continue with missing mail information.
-8. Fill user's information
+8. Fill user's information.
-9. Final order items
+9. Final order items.
-10. Complete a purchase
+10. Complete a purchase.